Department Chair: Professor Andy Vermilyea

 - Secure appropriate employment or gain admission to a graduate or professional program of study.

 - Develop a lifelong interest in science.

 Professional schools recommend a strong preparation in science and the other liberal arts, as well as involvement in endeavors such as internships in hospitals or clinics.
 Students should identify their interest early so that a program of study can be developed which is most appropriate for their chosen profession.
-Interested students should contact Dr. Peter Kimmel for further information and assistance.
+Interested students should contact Dr. Livia Vastag for further information and assistance.

 Elementary and Secondary Education Programs